 30 Centrefile executives have been put though their paces on an infantry training course in Catterick, North Yorkshire.

 The managers spent 24 hours on the moors, sleeping rough and taking part in activities, including firing guns.

-courses for companies at its 12 centres of excellence and 40 training grounds
+Their trip was part of the Army Training and Recruiting Agency's drive to exploit the force's resources commercially.
+It wants to run courses for companies at its 12 centres of excellence and 40 training grounds in the UK.

 Services vary from diplomacy and leadership courses ñ based on experiences in Bosnia and Sierra Leone ñ to fitness training and providing film locations.

+The agency offers tailor-made courses for corporate clients.
 Centrefile wanted to "push people to the limit" and teach anger and people management skills.

-The agency's Lt Col David Adams said it was hoped that the public sector to offset running costs by selling services to a wider market.
+The agency's Lt Col David Adams said it was hoped that the services would turn over £10m by 2003.

+It was formed in response to the Government's drive for the public sector to offset running costs by selling services to a wider market.